chanzuckerberg/cellxgene-census/docs/census_article_guidelines.md

 ### Date & author

 Immediately below the title, and date and author(s) should be added to the article in italics.
-The date should be in format "[DD] [Month] [YYY]" and followed by the keyword "Published: ", and the author(s) must be written after the keyboard "By: " have an email link.
+The date should be in format "[DD] [Month] [YYYY]" and followed by the keyword "Published: ", and the author(s) must be written after the keyboard "By: " have an email link.
 Both must be in italics.

 Example: